This lesson is being piloted (Beta version)

 Time: however long is left

-Depending on how many issues were registered on your repository, it’s likely you won’t have resolved all the issues in this first milestone.
+Depending on how many issues were registered on your repository, it is likely you will not have resolved all the issues in this first milestone.
 Of course, in reality, a sprint would be over a much longer period of time.
 In any event, as the development progresses into future sprints any unresolved issues can be reconsidered and prioritised for another milestone, which are then taken forward, and so on.
 This process of receiving new requirements, prioritisation, and working on them is naturally continuous - with the benefit that at key stages you are repeatedly re-evaluating what is important and needs to be worked on which helps to ensure real concrete progress against project goals and requirements which may change over time.

 Project Boards For Planning Sprints